pastly/cookerpoker/README.md

 This repository holds all the crates in the CookerPoker ecosystem.

-Crates are of one of three types (whether or not they're denotated as such in the repo already):
+There are four main crates.

-1. Core game logic (what a card is, how betting works, what hands beat other hands, etc.)
+1. **poker-core**: Core poker game logic.
+What a card is, what a hand is, what hands beat what other hands, game tables, betting, etc.
+2. **poker-bin**: Small CLI binaries that depend on poker-core for some small purpose.
+Maybe little poker drills that the authors dreamed up.
+Maybe some other poker utility.
+Probably not generally useful.
-2. Web server-side/backend (the web server and what it does: user profiles, game API, running a game, connections to a DB, etc.)
+3. **poker-server**: Rocket/Diesel web server.
+Maintains user profiles, client API, running a game, interacting with the DB, etc. Depends on poker-core.
-3. Web client-side/frontend (compiles to WASM, runs in client browsers)
+4. **poker-client**: WASM client that runs in a web browser.
+Interacts with poker-server via an API over HTTP.

 ## Deployment layout